somamos/syllabification-by-analogy/README.md

 ## todo:

 1. preprocess.py
-    - [ ] Build version of dataset c that only contains words from dataset a∩b.
+    - [ ] Build and cross-validate version of dataset c that only contains words from dataset a∩b.
 2. align.py
     - [X] Prioritize encodings' nucleus locations during alignment (list of index tuples?).
     - [X] Rewrite description of "suppression above the diagonal."